bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 Find a classmate and exchange items in your arrays.

-When you exchange an item, ensure you remove the item that you're giving your classmate from your array, and add the item your classmate is giving to you.
+When you give your classmate an item, ensure you remove that item from your array, and add the item your classmate is giving to you.
 Use the shovel operator `<<` to add your new item and either `pop`, `shift`, `delete`, or `delete_at` to remove an item.

-Exchange a few times so that you end up with an array quite different than what you started out with.
+Exchange a few times so that you end up with an array that's quite different from your original array.

 ### Step #4: Change The Value Of An Item